 The Sumner County Sheriff’s Reserve is looking for men and women of good moral character with an interest in volunteer public service.
-Interested individuals should contact Captain Mike Westmoreland for an application packet.
+Interested individuals should contact Undersheriff Mike Westmoreland for an application packet.

 Candidates for the Reserve must be: 21 years of age, in good physical condition and capable of carrying out strenuous law enforcement activities, a U.S. and Kansas citizen, complete a written application, agree to and pass extensive background, psychological and drug screening tests, posses a valid Kansas driver’s license, posses a high school diploma or GED, and complete a comprehensive training academy.
 After successful completion of the training academy, Reserve deputies continue their training through an FTO program to further gain the knowledge and experience they will need as a Law Enforcement officer.

 The Training Section ensures all commissioned (sworn) personnel are provided with a minimum of 40 hours of in-service training every year, as required by the State of Kansas.
 In 2003 the Training Section presented a Part Time Officer Basic Training Academy sanctioned by the Kansas Law Enforcement Training Center (KLETC).
 This has become an annual event normally presents two basic training academies per year for commissioned deputies and four basic training academies for detention deputies.
 All training is done in compliance with applicable state mandates.The firearms range is also a function of the Training Section and recruits are given their basic firearms instruction there.
 Annual in-service training and quarterly firearms qualifications are conducted at the range.